Last year it’s safe to say I had gone pretty hard in the work department and slacked on the whole ‘living’ thing.

 So I decided what was important in my life and wrote out some questions by which I judged all the ideas.

 There were some ideas I was truly SO excited for (hosting weekend website workshops in super cool cities around the world), but when put up against my criteria questions, they quickly eliminated themselves.

-If you want to know my process and the questions I judged ideas against, I explain it all in this post.
-(Someone recently emailed me that this was one of their fav blog posts and it was massively helpful to them and their business decision-making, so if you haven't read it yet, go do so now!)
+If you want to know my process and the questions I judged ideas against, I explain it all in this podcast episode.
+(Someone recently emailed me that this was one of their fav episodes and it was massively helpful to them and their business decision-making, so if you haven’t listened yet, do so now!)

 By judging my ideas against the criteria of what was really important in my life, I was able to sort my way through all the ideas and find the ones that would truly enable me to live more and work less.

 At the end of 2017, I made a list of stuff I hate doing in my business.
 Up until that point I was doing all the things and there were definitely a few tasks I was so over doing that I just skipped them.
 Sometimes this really was fine and I skipped tasks without a care in the world, and 99% of the time, nothing terrible happened.
 But, other things I knew would be good for my business, but I just didn’t want to do them.

 Here’s the list I wrote at the end of last year of the stuff I hate doing: